linux-integrity/ima-doc/ima-utilities.rst

    Fedora puts a copy of the .builtin_trusted_keys IMA CA key certificate in ``/usr/share/ima``.

-uild Kernel with IMA CA Key on keyring
+Build Kernel with IMA CA Key on keyring
 ==========================================

 This procedure builds a kernel with the